marick/nh/prototypes/p003_test_first/JARGON.md

 a *pulse*.
 In Elixir terms, this means it has no associated running process.
 A synonym for *waiting*.

-#### Lifespan

-A *circular cluster* is "born" and may eventually die.
-The cluster *throbs* at a certain interval, counting down its lifespan.
-However, *pulses* may increase the cluster's lifespan.

 #### Network

 A structure of interconnected **clusters** that interact with